The DVE Morning Show

 The DVE Morning Show (currently branded Randy Baumann and the DVE Morning Show) is a morning radio comedy and variety show broadcast on Pittsburgh classic rock station 102.5 FM WDVE featuring DJ Randy Baumann.
 The show began airing in the 6:00-10:00 am weekday morning drive slot in late 1986 after the cancellation of Jimmy and Steve in the Morning (from which the show draws inspiration).
 Originally hosted by Scott Paulsen, the show would go on to be hosted by the team of Paulsen and Jim Krenn from 1988 to 1999, briefly by Krenn solo, then by the team of Krenn and Baumann from 2000 to 2011.
-Since late December 2012, Baumann has hosted with comedian Bill Crawford and sportscaster Mike Prisuta with news anchor Val Porter departing the show in January 2024.
+Since late December 2012, Baumann has hosted with comedian Bill Crawford and sportscaster Mike Prisuta with news anchor Val Porter departing the show in January 2024 and Bill Crawford leaving in December 2025.
 Additionally, many other newsreaders, sportscasters and other members have come and gone during the show's run.

-In its nearly forty years of existence, the DVE Morning Show has consistently remained one of the most popular morning radio shows in the Pittsburgh radio market.
-Though the show has changed personnel several times, the same basic formula of comedy bits, celebrity impersonations, telephone interviews, in-studio guests, unusual news items, sports coverage and promotion of local music and comedy has remained and been the key to the show's continued success.
+Over nearly forty years, the DVE Morning Show has remained one of the popular morning radio programs in the Pittsburgh market.
+Although the show has undergone several personnel changes, it has maintained a consistent format that includes comedy segments, celebrity impersonations, telephone interviews, in-studio guests, unusual news items, sports coverage, and promotion of local music and comedy.